 Sulla's successor was another man of non-noble birth, Gnaeus Pompeius known today as Pompey (106-48 BCE).
 The young Pompey's brutal tactics in treating Roman enemies—and enemy Romans alike—was just another lesson he had learned at Sulla's knee.
 Early in his career, his unprecedented savagery earned him the nickname adulescens carnufex ("teen butcher"), and his subsequent campaigns all over the Mediterranean area only reaffirmed the epithet.
 By 61 BCE he had been granted two triumphs—to get one was a rare honor, and Pompey would go on to have a third!—but in retrospect it's clear these triumphs stemmed less from the Romans' honor of the man than a collective fear for their lives any time he was in town.

 Caesar's successes spelled trouble for Pompey back in Rome, enticing these former partners eventually into conflict and precipitating another civil war like that between Sulla and Marius a generation before.
 This Caesar won in devastating fashion, to the delight of few including Caesar himself.
-He is said to have muttered as he surveyed the carnage of the Battle of Pharsalus where, once more against all odds, he defeated the forces Pompey and the Senate had marshalled against him (48 BCE), "This is what they wanted."
+After the Battle of Pharsalus where, once more against all odds, he defeated the forces Pompey and the Senate had marshalled against him (48 BCE), Caesar is said to have muttered as he surveyed the carnage, "This is what they wanted."

 Though Pompey survived the battle, he did not live long.
 He fled to Egypt, and Caesar followed only to find his great rival's headless corpse floating in a tidal pool outside the city of Alexandria.
-Not by Egyptians, however, had he had been killed but by renegade Roman mercenaries who happened to be living there at the time—men, in fact, who had served under him years before—all in all, it was a tragic but entirely inappropriate end for the "teen butcher."
-The image of Pompey's corpse bloated with brine and floating in the territorial waters of the East would haunt the Romans for centuries, becoming to many a symbol of the death of the Republic and the beginning of their enslavement to their own government.
+Not by Egyptians, however, had he had been killed but by renegade Roman mercenaries who happened to be living there at the time—men, in fact, who had served under Pompey years before—all in all, it was a tragic but entirely inappropriate end for the "teen butcher."
+The image of Pompey's corpse, bloated with brine and floating in the territorial waters of the East, would haunt the Romans for centuries.
+To many, it would become a symbol of the death of the Republic and the beginning of their enslavement to their own government.